Exact solution of a quantum asymmetric exclusion process with particle creation and annihilation

 where the jump operators $L_a$ describe the interactions of the system with the environment, $J_a$ are the corresponding rates and $\{\cdot,\cdot\}$ denotes an anti-commutator.
-Since this is manifestly linear in $\rho$ it can be recast in terms of a Lindblad superoperator that generates time evolution in the same way the Hamiltonian does in closed quantum systems, with the major difference being the time evolution need no longer be unitary.
+The Lindblad equation \fr{Eq:Lindblad} describes the time evolution of the system degrees of freedom after averaging over Markovian bath degrees of freedom \cite{breuer2002theory}.
+In order to study the fluctuations of system degrees of freedom that are induced by coupling to the bath -- a question that has been extensively studied for classical systems (see e.g. \cite{derrida1993exact,bertini2002macroscopic,bodineau04current,bertini2005current,Derrida2007Non-equilibrium,deGierEssler11,lazarescu2011exact}) -- it is necessary to go beyond this description, see e.g. \cite{Bauer2017Stochastic,Jin2020Stochastic,bernard_solution_2020}, but these fluctuations can still be described in terms of a quantum master equation of Lindblad form \cite{bernard2020dynamics}.
+In contrast, quantum measurement noise \cite{gritsev2006full,kitagawa2011dynamics,eisler2013full,groha2018full,collura2019relaxation,collura2020how,javier2020relaxation} is captured by the description \fr{Eq:Lindblad}.
+Since \fr{Eq:Lindblad} is manifestly linear in $\rho$ it can be recast in terms of a Lindblad superoperator that generates time evolution in the same way the Hamiltonian does in closed quantum systems, with the major difference being the time evolution need no longer be unitary.
 That is, there exists a (super)operator ${\cal L}$ acting on the vector space of linear operators on the Hilbert space such that

-Here we have written $|\rho\rangle$ to stress that we are considering $\rho$ as a vector in a larger vector space whose dimension is the square of that for the original Hilbert space.
+Here we have written $|\rho\rrangle$ to stress that we are considering $\rho$ as a vector in a larger vector space whose dimension is the square of that for the original Hilbert space.
 In this work we consider an open spin $1/2$ chain with periodic boundary conditions and no coherent dynamics ($H=0$) described by four jump operators \cite{EZ2020}